We identified a huge need to help patient-families in Greater Philadelphia in 2000

 By necessity the two boys were with them as well.

 Lodging was found at an apartment across the street from the hospital.
-The cost: over $3,000 a month.

 Michael was a patient at Sloan-Ketttering from New Year’s Day through mid-June.